IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/01_metadata-intro.md

 **CDF Files and Components**

 In this section conventions associated with filenames are described as well as the basic components of a CDF file.
-New attributes are introduced for describing the contents of a file.
+New attributes are introduced for describing the contents of a file

 *Filename*